niftools/blender_niftools_addon/docs/user/features/collisions/index.rst

 Collision Systems
 -----------------

-The follow section deals with the various collision systems that the Blender Nif Plugins supports.
+The following section deals with the various collision systems that the Blender Nif Plugins supports.

 .. toctree::
    :maxdepth: 1